April 24, 2020

 IRON MAN (1951)

-This eighty-two-minute film noir directed by Joseph Pevney is blessed with a strong cast starring Jeff Chandler, Evelyn Keyes, and Stephen McNally.
-Produced by Aaron Rosenberg and distributed by Universal Pictures, it is a few notches below the likes of the previously released, The Set-up or Champion, and despite the title, it is not a marvel.
+This eighty-two-minute film noir, directed by Joseph Pevney, is helped by a strong cast starring Jeff Chandler, Evelyn Keyes, and Stephen McNally.
+Produced by Aaron Rosenberg and distributed by Universal Pictures, it is a few notches below the likes of the previously released The Set-up or Champion, and despite the title, it is not a marvel.
 It will help to have an affinity for boxing, Hollywood style.
 Even so, this is simply another one from an extremely long list.
 Just enjoy watching these professionals perform.

-Winning his bouts with unsportsmanlike conduct has earned him a reputation as a lousy fighter and sportswriter, Jim Backus, says as much in his columns.
-He has no business being in the ring and the crowds agree.
-McNally still thinks his brother will eventually gain the respect so undeserved.
+Winning his bouts with unsportsmanlike conduct has earned him a reputation as a lousy fighter, and sportswriter Jim Backus says as much in his columns.
+He has no business being in the ring, and the crowds agree.
+McNally still thinks his brother will eventually gain his undeserved respect.
 In somewhat of a surprise, Backus turns out to be an understanding mentor of sorts as he learns of Chandler’s backstory.
 Oddly, Keyes feels totally responsible for Chandler’s fighting fate, when it is clearly McNally's fault.

 April 10, 2020